urbit/urbit.org/content/using/os/shell.md

 ## Using Generators with Gall {#gall}

-You can send typed pokes to Gall agent with the following syntax.
+You can send typed pokes to a Gall agent with the following syntax.
 ```
 :chanel &chanel-action [%increase-counter step=9]
 ```